Trickiest questions

 Why this trips people up

 A plain white cane signals blindness alone, which is the answer most candidates instinctively reach for.
-The red bands are the differentiator — and they specifically indicate deafblindness, not just hearing impairment.
+The red band is the differentiator — it specifically indicates deafblindness (significant vision and hearing impairment), not just hearing impairment.

 The Highway Code says

-Highway Code Rule 207 lists “deafblind people who may be carrying a white cane with a red band, or using a dog with a red and white harness.”
-A plain white cane (no red band) means blindness.
+Highway Code Rule 207 lists “deafblind people who may be carrying a white cane with a red band or using a dog with a red and white harness.”
+A plain white cane (no red band) signals blindness or partial sightedness.
 A red-and-white harness on a dog means the dog’s handler is deafblind.

 Motorways You are driving on a motorway at night.